abrarsheikhsony/SFDC-apex-mdapi/README.md

 ```

 To validate Use Case 2: Create a Visualforce page using code snippet of "ManagePartnerTierConfiguration.page" and an Apex class "ManagePartnerTierConfigurationController"

+## How to create Parent and Child Custom Metadata Types Synchronously (in a single transaction)?
+In this package, an Apex class <b>"SetupParentChildCustomMetadataTypes"</b> has a sample code to show you, how you can synchronously in a single transaction create Parent and Child custom metadata type records.

 ## Look & Feel in Salesforce
 <ol type="1">